Restaurant in L'Ametlla de Mar, Spain

 The approach here is seasonal and market-driven.
 The à la carte is supported by daily specials that reflect what came off the boats that morning, which means the menu shifts with the catch rather than holding to a fixed script.
 If you are visiting the Costa Daurada and want to eat the fish the region is actually known for, this is the format that delivers on that promise.
 Peer comparisons matter here: Aponiente in El Puerto de Santa María applies avant-garde technique to Andalusian seafood at €€€€, and Ricard Camarena in València brings a similar market-first philosophy to a larger urban stage.
 La Llotja sits below both in price and ambition, but it is also doing something those restaurants are not: feeding the town it belongs to, in the style that town demands.

 The rice dishes are the clearest expression of what the kitchen does well.
-Rice cooked with fresh shellfish or fish stock from the day's catch is a benchmark dish across coastal Catalonia and the Valencian region , and La Llotja's versions consistently draw attention.
-If you are building a meal here, start with the tuna loin tartare, which the kitchen maintains at a high standard, and let a rice dish anchor the main course.
+Rice cooked with fresh shellfish or fish stock from the day's catch is a benchmark dish across coastal Catalonia and the Valencian region, La Llotja's versions consistently draw attention.
+If you are building a meal here, start with the tuna loin tartare, which the kitchen maintains at a high standard, let a rice dish anchor the main course.
 The tasting menu option is available for those who want a more structured progression through the kitchen's range.

-As a special-occasion venue, La Llotja works leading for couples or small groups who want a meal with real culinary substance rather than a tourist-facing seafood restaurant with good views.
+As a special-occasion venue, La Llotja works well for couples or small groups who want a meal with real culinary substance rather than a tourist-facing seafood restaurant with good views.
 The €€€ price point is honest for the quality on offer.
-You are not paying for theatre or a famous name , you are paying for well-sourced ingredients cooked with care.
+You are not paying for theatre or a famous name, you are paying for well-sourced ingredients cooked with care.
 For L'Ametlla de Mar, that is exactly what you should want.
 For anniversary dinners or a meaningful meal after a day on the water, this is the right choice in the area.

 The restaurant's two consecutive Michelin Plates signal cooking that meets a defined quality threshold without reaching the star tier.
 That framing is useful for setting expectations: La Llotja is not trying to be El Celler de Can Roca in Girona or Azurmendi in Larrabetzu.
-It is a serious regional restaurant with a clear identity, and within that frame it delivers reliably.
+It is a serious regional restaurant with a clear identity, within that frame it delivers reliably.
 That consistency across two Michelin editions, combined with a large volume of positive public reviews, makes the booking decision direct.

 L'Ametlla de Mar itself rewards the detour.
 The port is less visited than Cambrils or Salou to the north, which means the town retains a working character that feeds directly into the quality of what is available to cook.
-For the broader context on where to eat, stay, and explore while you are here, see our full L'Ametlla de Mar restaurants guide, our full L'Ametlla de Mar hotels guide, and our full L'Ametlla de Mar bars guide.
+For the broader context on where to eat, stay, explore while you are here, see our full L'Ametlla de Mar restaurants guide, our full L'Ametlla de Mar hotels guide, and our full L'Ametlla de Mar bars guide.
 If you want to explore the wider food culture of the region, our full L'Ametlla de Mar wineries guide and our full L'Ametlla de Mar experiences guide are useful starting points.

 For context on how La Llotja fits within the broader Spanish seafood and coastal dining scene, Gambero Rosso in Marina di Gioiosa Ionica and Alici Restaurant on the Amalfi Coast offer comparable port-town seafood seriousness at a Mediterranean scale.
-Closer to home, Cocina Hermanos Torres in Barcelona sets the bar for market-led cooking in Catalonia at the starred level, and Quique Dacosta in Dénia shows what the Costa Blanca's seafood tradition looks like when pushed to three-star ambition.
+Closer to home, Cocina Hermanos Torres in Barcelona sets the bar for market-led cooking in Catalonia at the starred level, Quique Dacosta in Dénia shows what the Costa Blanca's seafood tradition looks like when pushed to three-star ambition.
 La Llotja is not competing in that league, but for a port town restaurant with honest cooking and real regional character, it holds its ground.

 | Venue | Location | Cuisine | Price | Booking Difficulty | Michelin Recognition |